Double Leg Heel Rises

 Indications: who should do double leg heel rises?

 Double leg heel rises are performed to strengthen the calf muscles.
 These muscles are often weak following immobilization after surgery or injury.
-Injuries, such as Achilles tendon ruptures and Ankle fractures, often require a concerted effort at calf stretching during the recovery period.
+Injuries, such as Achilles tendon ruptures and ankle fractures, often require a concerted effort at calf strengthening and calf stretching during the recovery period.
 In addition, this exercise can strengthen the tibialis posterior (posterior tibial tendon) muscle, which is often weak and dysfunctional in patients with acquired adult flatfoot deformity.

 How it’s done